-The best broadband for your household will be the deal that offers the best speed and reliability to meet your online needs at a cost to suit your budget.
+The best broadband for your household will be the deal that offers the speed and reliability to meet your online needs at a cost to suit your budget.
 There are multiple ways to access the internet in the UK, so finding the best broadband for your household can be a bit confusing.
 In this article, we explain the different types of broadband connection offered in the UK and which setup will suit high, average and low internet users.

 The best type of broadband in the UK